gsangeryee/smart-contract-audit-reports/checklist.md

 	6. [[2022-12-connext#[H-09] No way of removing Fraudulent Roots|[H-09] No way of removing Fraudulent Roots]]
 - The balances maintained by ERC20 contract are considered trustworthy. 代币合约中的余额更可信。
 	- [[2022-12-maple#[M-03] Unaccounted collateral is mishandled in `triggerDefault`|[M-03] Unaccounted collateral is mishandled in `triggerDefault`]]
+- When a contract acts as a proxy or intermediary for value transfer, it must explicitly forward received value to the destination contract.
+	- **Send ETH explicitly**. using `{value: amount}`
+		- [[2022-11-stakehouse#[M-22] ETH sent when calling executeAsSmartWallet function can be lost|[M-22] ETH sent when calling executeAsSmartWallet function can be lost]]
 # Typical Logical Issues

 - Process Control Points vs. System Control Points